-gnuplot provides the be terminal type for use with X servers.
-This terminal type is set automatically at startup if the DISPLAY environment variable is set, if the TERM environment variable is set to xterm, or if the -display command line option is used.
+The be terminal type is present if gnuplot is built for the beos operating system and for use with X servers.
+It is selected at program startup if the DISPLAY environment variable is set, if the TERM environment variable is set to xterm, or if the -display command line option is used.

+'''

 set terminal be {reset} {<n>}

+'''

-Multiple plot windows are supported: set terminal be $\langle n \rangle$ directs the output to plot window number n.
-If n > 0, the terminal number will be appended to the window title and the icon will be labeled gplt $\langle n \rangle$.
+Multiple plot windows are supported: set terminal be <n> directs the output to plot window number n.
+If n>0, the terminal number will be appended to the window title and the icon will be labeled gplt <n>.
 The active window may distinguished by a change in cursor (from default to crosshair.)